Training Program: Wildlife Health

 Learn more about FPI and COVID-19 HERE.

 Our courses have fewer enrollment requirements, and we strongly encourage anyone to apply.
-The research assistantships are more competitive, and there are fewer positions available.
+The long-term programs involve becoming an integral part of a research team, and thus are more competitive.

-You absolutely can apply to both a field course and an RAship program if the dates will line up!
-In fact, if you are accepted into the research assistantship, you can attend a field course for a lower fee (typically a $400 discount)
+You absolutely can apply to both a field course and a long-term training program if the dates will line up!
+In fact, if you are accepted into the long-term program you can attend a field course for a lower fee (typically a $400 discount)

 No, you do not need previous research experience.
 These are training programs designed for participants at all levels.
 It can be hard to acquire field experience, so we balance our teams with veteran researchers and those new to the world of field research.
 We seek bright and enthusiastic candidates with the right temperament to work in this challenging environment.